cenko/RATIR-GSFC/README.md

 	In [5]: mkmaster( af.BIAS_NAME or af.FLAT_NAME, bands='ALL', workdir='.', fmin=5 )
 	```

+	where fmin in the minimum number of frames allowed.

 More detailed instructions can be found in *reduction_instructions.rtf* or code comments in *rat_preproc.py* and *astro_functs.py*.

 ### 2.2 Run *ratautoproc.pro*

-This IDL script should be run from the data directory (the directory above processed data and reduction folder)
+This IDL script should be run from the data directory (the directory above processed data and reduction folder).

 ```IDL
 ratautoproc, datadir='raw/', redo=1